-According to the American Academy of Pediatrics, play can foster creativity and imagination, as well as dexterity and physical, cognitive and emotional strength.
-Through play, children can explore the world, practice adult roles and develop new competencies and the resilience to face challenges.
-Play also supports a child's ability to find their own interests and pursue them.
+According to the American Academy of Pediatrics, play can foster creativity and imagination, as well as dexterity and physical, cognitive, and emotional strength.
+Through play, children can explore the world, practice adult roles, develop new competencies, and develop the resilience to face challenges.
+Play also supports a child's ability to find his or her own interests and pursue them.